-Standards are intended to assure interoperability between system elements.
+Open Standards Standards are intended to assure interoperability between system elements.
 An open standard gives users free and unlimited rights to use the standard (even though users may pay the standards development organization (SDO) for copyrighted copies of the open standard documentation).
 Open standards may also have various properties of how they were designed (e.g., the systems engineering process used to develop the standard).
 Open standards are developed by a committee that is open to broad membership by representatives of any public and/or private organization.

-Open standards committees develop standards following the bylaws of one or more SDO.
+Open standards committees develop standards following the bylaws of one or more SDOs.
 Examples of SDOs that develop open ITS standards in the United States are the Institute of Transportation Engineers (ITE), National Electrical Manufacturers Association (NEMA), American Association of State Highway and Transportation Officials (AASHTO), Institute of Electrical and Electronics Engineers, Society of Automotive Engineers, and American Public Transportation Association.
 Internationally open standards are developed by standards committees of the International Organization for Standardization.
 An example of open ITS standards is the National Transportation Communications for Intelligent Transportation System Protocol suite of standards, which are cooperatively developed and updated by AASHTO, ITE, and NEMA with support from the Federal Highway Administration (FHWA).
+A component of a regional architecture that identifies the Operational Concept roles and responsibilities of participating agencies and stakeholders in the existing and planned systems.
+The operational concept (or OpsCon) defines the institutional and technical vision for the region and describes how ITS will work at a very high level, frequently using operational scenarios as a basis.